Sacroiliac Joint Pain

 The motion in the SI Joint is somewhat of a gliding action as we flex and walk.
 Sometimes walking, sitting, standing, or lying can cause pain in this joint and refer into the back, buttocks, and radiate down the thigh.
 This radiating pain is sometimes confused with sciatica.

-Although sacroiliac joint pain and dysfunction has similar symptoms and does affect the sciatic nerve a pinched nerve root does not necessarily cause it.
+Although this hip joint pain and dysfunction has similar symptoms and does affect the sciatic nerve a pinched nerve root does not necessarily cause it.

 - Overuse which causes excessive wear and tear on the cartilage in the joint.